HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Additional plots

 \section{Additional plots}

-We here insert the multi-wavelength cutouts (from K$_{s}$-band to 20 cm) of our sources, together with their SED fits when available.
-SEDs for IDs 1 and 2 are not present since ID1 lies in a region subjected to unreliable IR fluxes and uncertainties, while ID 2 is not present in the J18 catalog due to lack of UltraVISTA K$_{s}$ and VLA 3 GHz radio priors.
-SED fitting was carried out fixing the redshift to the best fitting grism value of each galaxy and includes four components: a stellar component from BC03 templates (black curve); a mid-IR AGN torus from \citealt{Mullaney11} (red curve); a dust continuum component from \citealt{magdis12} templates including \citealt{bethermin15} L$_{IR}$/M$_{dust}$ evolution with redshift (green curve); and a power-law radio continuum \citep{magnelli15, FRC}.
+We here add the multi-wavelength cutouts (from K$_{s}$ band to 20 cm) of our sources together with their SED fits when available.
+SEDs for IDs 1 and 2 are not present because ID1 lies in a region that is subject to unreliable IR fluxes and uncertainties, while ID 2 is not present in the J18 catalog due to lack of UltraVISTA K$_{s}$ and VLA 3 GHz radio priors.
+We recall that the plots on the right are only intended to display the available data and to show the maximum AGN component allowed by our 24 $\mu$m detections.
+For completeness: SED fitting was carried out by fixing the redshift to the best-fitting grism value of each galaxy and includes two components: a stellar component from BC03 templates (black curve), and a mid-IR AGN torus from \citet{Mullaney11} (red curve).
 The downward arrows show the 2$\sigma$ upper limit at a given wavelength.\\

 \end{appendix}